-An employee with working memory issues due to a learning disability could receive written instructions for job duties instead of relying on verbal discussion.
+An employee who struggles with working memory due to a learning disability could receive written instructions for job duties instead of relying on verbal discussion.

 A person with a chronic condition may need a flexible start time or break time to take medication.

 3. Offer services and support for people with disabilities.